mageplaza/magento-2-smtp/README.md

 ### Flexible Configurations

-It is easy for the store owner to reset the data or the information of any attributes with many options.
-Depending on your purposes, Mails will be configured simply and much faster.
+The **SMTP Extension** is easy and flexible to configure.
+It's easy for the owner to set or reset any option.
+It can easily be configured in many different ways to suit your purposes.

 ### SMTP Debug mode

-Before the emails are sent, they will be tested by running the test email from this extension to be sure that emails exact content is sent to desired customers.
-If there is any mistake, the emails will be logged them to correct the errors but we are not necessary to recheck all the settings.
+The extension offers a a useful debugging mode.
+This allows store owners to test their emails by logging an exact copy of emails sent to customers, including the content.
+This allows store owners to see and correct any errors in sent emails.

-Moreover, by this **Debug mode**, owners can manage, preview or review the time the email created.
-You are also able to delete the logging or it can be done automatically after a period of time.
+The **Debug mode** allows owners to manage, preview or review the time the email was created.
+The logs can be deleted either automatically through a cron job or manually.

 ### Email logging

-All the emails sent out from your store will be kept in this log on **Magento 2 SMTP extension**.
-The Admin totally can recheck the content of the email and it was sent to whom.
-Furthermore, you also check the time sent and the current status whether it is pending, in process or failed in the list.
-Especially, you can clear the log of the mail like the debug mode, manually or let it be after a certain time.
+All the emails sent out from your store will be kept in the **Magento 2 SMTP extension** log.
+The Admin can review the content of the email and to whom it was sent.
+Furthermore, you also check the time sent and the current, status whether it is pending, in process or failed in the list.

 ### Test email